Qutino/MacroPad1.0/README.md

   - The PCB is 76.66mm x 42.86mm (LxW) with a notch protruding for the USB connector
   - For case designers, more detailed dimensions can be found [Here](KiCad/MacroPad1.0/MacroPad1.1_dims0.pdf) in the KiCad folder.
 - Mounting
-  - No holes in the PCB means the design is reliant on the plate be the main mounting structure. either using screwholes or a sandwiched gasket mount design.
-This is usually preferred in order to decrease the mechanical stress on the PCB itself during operation.
+  - No holes in the PCB means the design is reliant on the plate be the main mounting structure.
+Either using screw holes or a sandwiched gasket mount design.
+  - This is usually preferred in order to decrease the mechanical stress on the PCB itself during operation.
   - Next time include at least *one* hole in the PCB, for emergencies.
 - MCU
   - ATMEGA32U4-AUR Microcontroller